-Accommodation in Amsterdam can be difficult to find, especially at a good price.
-There is a constant demand for property – even low-quality rentals are highly sought after.
-Because of this competitive housing market, most expats will find themselves renting, rather than buying.
+Affordable accommodation in Amsterdam can be difficult to find.
+There is a constant demand for property – even low-quality rentals are snapped up quickly.

-The cost of accommodation in Amsterdam continues to rise and this is especially the case the closer one moves to the city centre.
-For this reason, many expats choose to look for property in smaller villages outside the city.
+The cost of accommodation in Amsterdam continues to rise, particularly in and around the city centre.
+For this reason, many expats choose to look for property in outlying suburbs or smaller villages outside the city.

 Types of accommodation in Amsterdam

 An array of housing options can be found in Amsterdam, but most properties are in the form of small apartments, especially in the inner city.
-While the standard of these varies, prices can be considered high regardless.
+While the standard of these varies, prices tend to be high across the board.

 To save money, many expats, especially young working professionals and international students, opt for a flat share in Amsterdam.
 Tenants will have a room to themselves while sharing kitchen and living room spaces with flatmates.